michalswi/owrap/APP.md

 CLI and web saves use JSON files in `~/.owrap/sessions`.
 An omitted name produces `owrap_YYYYMMDD_HHMM.json`; a supplied name receives `.json` if needed.
 Files are sorted alphabetically when listed.

 Starting OWRAP creates a fresh active Web conversation, removes stale autonomous attachments, and replaces `~/.owrap/web_state.json`.
-Previous conversations remain available only when explicitly saved under `~/.owrap/sessions` and restored with `/load`.
+Only the active Web session is written there.
+Previous conversations remain available across application restarts only when explicitly saved under `~/.owrap/sessions` and restored with `/load`.
 Browser refreshes during the same process still restore the active chat and autonomous run.
 Background job process metadata remains memory-only.

 Autonomous attachments are temporary and terminal run cleanup removes the session directory.
 A waiting-approval or waiting-input run retains its attachment until it continues, is accepted where applicable, or is stopped.